-Yes, in section 40 (8) - (10) of the Slovak Act No. 343/2015 Coll. on public procurement.
+Yes, in section 40 (9) - (11) of the Slovak Act No. 343/2015 Coll. on public procurement.

-- 2. If yes, could you please: - a. provide an English translation of the transposing provision; - (8) Where the tenderer or candidate does not comply with the conditions for participation concerning the personal standing under Section 32 Subsection 1 Paragraphs a), g) and h) or may be excluded because there is a reason for their exclusion under Subsection 6 Paragraphs c) through g) and Subsection 7, they shall have the right to demonstrate to the contracting authority or contracting entity that they have taken sufficient remedial measures.
-Through the remedial measures, the tenderer or candidate must demonstrate that they have paid or have undertaken to pay compensation for any damage, have remedied misconduct, have sufficiently clarified disputed facts and circumstances by active cooperation with the competent authorities, and that they have taken particular technical, organizational and personnel measures intended to prevent any future misconduct, petty offenses, administrative offenses or criminal offenses. - (9) Where the prohibition of participation in public procurement was imposed on a tenderer or candidate, confirmed by the final decision in another Member State, such a tenderer or candidate shall not have the right to demonstrate to the contracting authority or contracting entity that they have taken remedial measures under the second sentence of Subsection 8, provided that such a decision is enforceable in the Slovak Republic. - (10) The contracting authority and contracting entity shall assess the remedial measures under the second sentence of Subsection 8 submitted by the tenderer or candidate, while taking account of the seriousness of the misconduct and its particular circumstances.
+- a. provide an English translation of the transposing provision; - (9) Where the economic operator does not comply with the conditions for participation concerning the personal standing under Section 32 Subsection 1 Paragraph a) or may be excluded because there is a reason for their exclusion under Subsection 6 Paragraphs c) through g) and Subsections 7 and 8, they shall have the right to demonstrate to the contracting authority or contracting entity that they have taken sufficient remedial measures; in such case they are obliged to clarify the particular facts and circumstances by actively collaborating with the contracting authority or contracting entity.
+Through the remedial measures, the economic operator must demonstrate that they have paid or have undertaken to pay compensation for any damage, have remedied misconduct, have sufficiently clarified disputed facts and circumstances by active cooperation with the competent authorities, and that they have taken particular technical, organizational and personnel measures to prevent any future misconduct, petty offenses, other administrative offenses or criminal offenses.
+If the circumstances, which constitute the reason for non-compliance with the conditions for participation concerning the personal standing or the reason for their exclusion according to the first sentence hereof, occurred prior to the expiry of the time period for seeking the invitation for participation or submitting the tenders, the candidate shall describe the remedial measures according to the first

+- sentence hereof in their request for invitation and the tenderer does that in their tender. - (10) Where the prohibition of participation in public procurement was imposed on a tenderer or candidate, confirmed by the final decision in another Member State, such a tenderer or candidate shall not have the right to demonstrate to the contracting authority or contracting entity that they have taken remedial measures under the second sentence of Subsection 9, provided that such a decision is enforceable in the Slovak Republic. - (11) The contracting authority and contracting entity shall assess the remedial measures under the second sentence of Subsection 9 submitted by the tenderer or candidate, while taking account of the seriousness of the misconduct and its particular circumstances.
 If the remedial measures submitted by the tenderer or candidate are considered insufficient by the contracting authority or contracting entity, it shall exclude the tenderer or candidate from the public procurement. - b. indicate what in practice is required to successfully perform self-cleaning?
-In particular, whether the conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (the economic operator shall prove (1) that it has paid or undertaken to pay compensation in respect of any damage caused by the criminal offense or misconduct, (2) clarified the facts and circumstances in a comprehensive manner by actively collaborating with the investigating authorities and (3) taken concrete technical, organizational and personnel measures that are appropriate to prevent further criminal offenses or misconduct) have to be fulfilled jointly for successful self-cleaning or is it permissible to choose or omit one of them and still demonstrate appropriate self-cleaning?
+In particular, whether the conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (the economic operator shall prove (1) that it has paid or undertaken to pay compensation in respect of any damage caused by the criminal offense or misconduct.
+(2) clarified the facts and circumstances in a comprehensive manner by actively collaborating with the investigating authorities and (3) taken concrete technical, organizational and personnel measures that are appropriate to prevent further criminal offenses or misconduct) have to be fulfilled jointly for successful self-cleaning or is it permissible to choose or omit one of them and still demonstrate appropriate self-cleaning?